Vishesh-Tripathi/Vishesh-Tripathi/README.md

+# 💫 About Me:
 - 👋 Hi, I’m Vishesh-Tripathi
 - 👀 I’m interested in .Coding..
-- 🌱 I’m currently learning ..DSA with C++.,Front-End Developement
+- 🌱 I’m currently learning ..DSA with C++.,
 - 📫 How to reach me ...tripathiishu467@gmail.com